AtomLinter/linter-spell/README.md

 that scope.
 If this property is not provided then all scopes in `grammarScopes` will be checked.
 When it is provided all scopes default to ignored unless specified with a `true` value.

+The `getRanges` method should check the `ranges` parameter for sub-ranges within each ranges which are valid to spell check.
+It should return a list of modified ranges in `ranges` and can also return `ignoredRanges` for ranges that should not be checked.
+The interval difference between `ranges` and `ignoredRanges` will actually be checked.

 ## Status